yguenduez/nerd-neck/report.md

 family created a lot of tooling around Rust for their chips.
-With one line of a command, we can build and flash our firmware directly onto the esp32 from any host system (in this case MacOS and Windows 11) via usb-c.
+With one line of a command, we can build and flash our firmware directly onto the esp32 from any host system (in this case MacOS or Windows 11) via usb-c.

 ## Use of open-source libraries and frameworks